Opening Day

 Opening Day is the day on which professional baseball leagues begin their regular season.
 For Major League Baseball (MLB) and most of the American minor leagues, this day typically falls during the first week of April, although in recent years it has occasionally fallen in the last week of March.
+As of 2025, Opening Day falls on the last Thursday of March or the first Thursday of April.
 In Nippon Professional Baseball, this day typically falls during the last week of March.